 With constant media coverage and the looming deadline of Brexit, there are a number of questions at the forefront of many people’s minds about their forthcoming travel plans, such as, “Will it affect my passport’s validity?
 How will it affect my travel insurance?
-Will data roaming charges be affected?”.
+Should I wait to book my trip?”.

 What’s the latest advice on passports?